dacbd/blog/content/posts/zero-to-prod-gke/index.md

 So we are going to try and keep it simple.
 To help with security, we will keep our network private.
 For our app to call out to external services, we'll create a [Cloud Nat](https://cloud.google.com/nat/docs/overview).
-The only way traffic can get onto our network will be through the GCP load balancer.
-SO...
+The only way traffic can get onto our network will be through the GCP load balancer. *So*...

 **NO Public IPs in our Network!**